Understanding Workplace Injury and How to Get Fair Compensation

 Understanding Workplace Injury and What to Do Next

 Slip-and-fall accidents are among the most common occupational hazards that result in injuries like broken bones, traumatic brain injuries, spinal cord injuries, and even death.
 Some of the common causes of such injuries are carelessness, defective equipment, and unsafe work conditions.
+If you or someone you know has suffered a severe injury, finding a traumatic brain injury attorney near me can provide essential legal support to navigate the complexities of these cases and secure the compensation needed for recovery.
 Repetitive motion resulting in tendonitis, bursitis, and carpal tunnel are also among the most common reported injuries.

 The Bureau of Labor Statistics records that slips and falls are not compensable unless there is a hazardous condition during the fall.
 On the other hand, injuries caused by a vehicle accident are compensable, provided the employee was engaged in work-related activities during the accident.